NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/examples/README.md

 : 1D advection operators in FV3.
 This is designed to be an *interactive* notebook for downloading and playing with the options, initial conditions, zooms, and so on.

 fv3_level_transmogrifier
 : An *interactive* notebook that shows different hybrid-level setups within FV3, and allows detection of discontinuities within the levels that may cause errors or instabilities.
-The directory contains the notebook and its dependencies, including source and binaries (Intel Linux only) for a wrapped version of `set_eta()`.
+The directory contains the notebook and its dependencies, including source for a Python-wrapped version of `set_eta()`.

 ## 2D Global Shallow-water Cases
 RHwave